CERTIFICATE OF ORIGIN GUIDE

 Clear description of the products, including HS code

-Quantity & Weight
+Quantity and Weight

 Country of Origin